 Complete domain validation for the domains on the order (demonstrate control over the domain).
 See Demonstrate control over domains on your SSL certificate order.

 Complete organization validation

-DigiCert must validate/authenticate your authority to order a certificate for the organization on your certificate order.
+DigiCert must validate and authenticate your authority to order a certificate for the organization on your certificate order.
 To do this, we will call a verified phone number to speak with someone who represents you, the certificate requestor, such as the organization or technical contact.